AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 The web page is no longer available and running `docker ps -a` shows no running nginx containers.

+_____

 ## Lab 4 - Adding Volumes for Persistence

 Up until now we have used ephemeral storage (goes away once the container is deleted).
 Let's add some persistent storage.

 There are 2 types of volumes in Docker.
 Host Mounts and Docker Volumes.

-* Host Mount - A path on the system where Docker will store file.
+* Host/Bind Mount - A path on the system where Docker will store file.
 Indicated by a full path ie: `/srv/storage/nginx:/usr/share/nginx/html`.
 * Docker Volume - A path managed completely by Docker.
 While it is accessible via a path on the host, it is not intended to be accessed that way.
 Implemented as `nginx1:/usr/share/nginx/html`.

+Lets use the Bind Mount volume to show how you can load a custom `index.html` file into Nginx.

+First, let's deploy Nginx but just let is deploy the default `index.html` file.

+`docker run -itd --name nginx-novol -p 8080:80 nginx:latest`

+Visit http://LABSERVERNAME:8080 and you should see "Welcome to nginx!".

+Now lets mount a volume using the custom `index.html` in this lab directory.

+`docker run -itd --name nginx-vol -v $PWD:/usr/share/nginx/html -p 8081:80 nginx:latest`

+Visit http://LABSERVERNAME:8080 and you should see "Welcome to the AlphaBravo Container Bootcamp!".

+This also allows for you to persist data from a container.
+Deleting the container leaves the `index.html` file intact.

+Run this for cleanup:

+`docker rm -f nginx-novol nginx-vol`

+Lab 4 is now complete.

+_____

 ## Lab 5 Adding Networks